With Nuke, you can merge images in a wide variety of ways. In these pages, we teach you how to use the Merge, ContactSheet, and CopyRectangle nodes.

 • To dissolve between the original input B image (at 0) and the full Merge effect (at 1), adjust the mix slider.
 A small light gray square appears on the node in the node graph to indicate that the full effect is not used.

 • If you want to mask the effect of the Merge operation, select the mask channel from the mask dropdown menus.
 To invert the mask, check invert.
-To blur the edges of the mask, check fringe.
+To only apply the effect at the edges of the mask, check fringe.

 Note that you should not use the alpha of the inputs for the mask.
 It produces erroneous results (though the error is often hard to see); you can achieve better results by turning on alpha masking.